 Some people are sincerely ready to help when a random person on the Internet asks them to transfer money to the account of a charitable organization

-or ask money for the treatment of an ill relative.
-And for such people, there are very simple differences between the scammers and people who really seek help:
+or ask for money for the treatment of an ill relative.
+And for such people, there are very simple differences between scammers and people who really seek help:

 · The dating scammer is often sloppy.
 In a huge number of cases, text or photographs used as bait for good people are not being used for the first time.

-Just because searching for them takes longer, and there is no sense in harnessing serious work.
+Just because searching for them takes longer, there is no sense in harnessing serious work.
 Search engines will help you in this case – check the characteristic features of the texts;

 · The scammer does not treat questions and clarifications well.
 Or ignores them, or vice versa begins to pour in accusations.